 Check out our Youth Clays Program that makes it easier and less costly than ever for youngsters to learn clays shooting!

-Members may use the rifle and pistol ranges any day from 9:00 am – Dusk, Exception; rifle range is CLOSED during the above periods of time or any other time when there are shotgun events taking place.
+Members may use the rifle and pistol ranges any day from 9 a.m. to dusk.
+However, the rifle range and pistol bays are CLOSED during the above periods of time or any other time when there are shotgun events taking place.

 To get in touch with us check out our club’s contact information.